SavuPaul/Algorithm-Designs/README.md

-# README - Tema1 PA
+# README - Project 1 - Algorithm Design

 For the implementation of each task, I used the laboratory skeleton for data reading and outputting results.